Economy of Monaco

 The economy of Monaco is reliant on tourism and banking.
 Monaco, situated on the French coast of the Mediterranean Sea, is a popular resort, attracting tourists to its casino and pleasant climate.

 The Principality has successfully sought to diversify into services and small, high-value-added, nonpolluting industries.
 The state has no income tax and low business taxes and thrives as a tax haven both for individuals who have established residence and for foreign companies that have set up businesses and offices.
-The state retains monopolies in a number of sectors, including tobacco, the telephone network, and the postal service.
+The state retains monopolies in a number of sectors, including gambling, tobacco, the telephone network, and the postal service.

 Background

-Economic development was spurred in the late 19th century with the opening of the rail link to France and a casino.
-Monaco's economy is now primarily geared toward finance, commerce, and tourism.
+Economic development was spurred in the late 19th century with the opening of the rail link to France and the Monte Carlo Casino.
+Monaco's economy is now primarily geared toward finance, services, and real estate.